-Please submit any questions, concerns, and/or feedback to Abby Rodriguez abby.rodriguez@tea.texas.gov, State Coordinator for Military Connected Students.
+Please submit any questions, concerns, and/or feedback to Jordan Brown Jordan.Brown@tea.texas.gov State Coordinator for Military Connected Students.
 Feedback will assist TEA with technical assistance and planning.

 Interstate Compact on Educatinal Opportunites for Military Children

 WHAT PARENTS, SCHOOLS AND ADMINISTRATORS SHOULD KNOW: